grafana/loki/docs/sources/installation/helm/install-monolithic/index.md

 This Helm Chart installation runs the Grafana Loki *single binary* within a Kubernetes cluster.

-If the storage type is set to `filesystem`, this chart configures Loki to run the `all` target in a [monolithic mode]({{<relref "../../../fundamentals/architecture/deployment-modes#monolithic-mode">}}), designed to work with a filesystem storage.
-It will also configure meta-monitoring of metrics and logs.
+If the `singleBinary.replicas` value is set to something greater than 0, it will configure Loki to run the `all` target in a [monolithic mode]({{<relref "../../../fundamentals/architecture/deployment-modes#monolithic-mode">}}), designed to work with a filesystem storage.
+If using just 1 replica, this *single binary* deployment will be configured to use object storage.
+If you would like to run *single binary* in a replicated, highly available mode, you must supply an object storage configuration and set `singleBinary.replicas` to a value greater than or equal to 2.

-It is not possible to install the single binary with a different storage type.

 **Before you begin: Software Requirements**